Welcome to today's edition of the Rush 24-7 podcast.

 I didn't.

-Certainly I'm on TV every day.
+Certainly, I'm on TV every day.

 I can't stop what I do just to see what they're saying.

-You know, I uh isn't a big deal.
+You know, is it a big deal?

 Plus, I know that cookies up there rolling on this.

-Right, here it is.
+All right, here it is.

 And here's what F. Chuck said today about the 2012 campaign and me.

-Welcome to what a presidential primary is like in this conservative vetting test in 2012, and this campaign is like nothing we've ever seen in 2008, 2000, 1996.
+Welcome to what a presidential primary is like in this conservative vetting test in 2012.

 It's different.